cetran-sg/CoSim/README.md

 # CoSim

-## CETRAN Open-Source Simulation framework
+## CETRAN Open-source Simulation framework

 This repository contains code for the CoSim framework.
 The CoSim framework is a reference simulation framework for the virtual testing of autonomous (automated) vehicles built on top of the [Carla simulator](https://github.com/carla-simulator/carla).
 It also includes a reference bridge to [Baidu Apollo 8.0](https://github.com/ApolloAuto/apollo/tree/r8.0.0).

 ### Project layout

     mkdocs.yml                              # The configuration file.
     docs/
         index.md                            # The documentation homepage.
         ...                                 # Other markdown pages, images and other files. site/                                   # Documentation website HTML and other files src/
         ads/
             apolloBridgeServer.py           # The main server-side script for the Apollo bridge.
 Run inside Apollo Docker.